kt3k/packup/docs/getting-started/cli-command.md

   --livereload-port               Sets the port for live reloading.
 Default is 35729.
   -s, --static-dir <dir>          The directory for static files.
 The files here are served as is.
   -o, --open                      Automatically opens in specified browser.
+  --public-url <prefix>           The path prefix for urls.
+Default is ".".
   --log-level <level>             Sets the log level. "error", "warn", "info", "debug" or "trace".
 Default is "info".
   -h, --help                      Displays help for command.
 ```